rcarrata/rcarrata.github.io/_posts/2021-04-11-rhacm-submariner-2.md

 #### Using the ServiceExport to communicate between the multiclustering overlay networks

-The guestbook frontend connects to the redis-master and redis-slave microservices using the ServiceExport from the redis-master and the redis-slave defines:
+The guestbook frontend connects to the redis-master and redis-slave microservices using the ServiceExport from the redis-master and the redis-slave defines envs in their deployment:

 ```
 - name: REDIS_MASTER_SERVICE_HOST